cronical/idpro-bok-tech-arch/tech-arch.md

 #### Function: Authentication

+1. Basic *nix login with password (examines password hashes)
-1. Employee logs in to Windows domain - Kerberos
+2. Employee logs in to Windows domain - Kerberos

 2. Customer logs in from web browser - OpenID Connect